 Then 1995.
 1996.
 1997.
 Still nothing.

-Then in 1998, after a 5 year wait, the next Zelda installment was released in all it’s 3D glory.
+Then in 1998, after a five-year wait, the next Zelda installment was released in all it’s 3D glory.

 So I can only imagine what original Zelda fans felt when they first saw Ocarina — from the first gripping and dramatic cinematic, to Kokiri Forest through Navi’s eyes, to stepping out onto the mind-blowingly huge Hyrule Field.
 Everything was a 3D playground you could explore.
 Zelda fans back then must have known that though the formula they loved had stayed the same, the game had changed.
 Even though the land of Hyrule was as familiar as ever, the scope was remarkable, beyond any game up to that point.